matt-42/silicon/_docs/0welcome.md

   - __Ease of use__

-    The framework is designed such that the developper only writes the core of the API, the framework takes care of the rest (serialization, deserialization, generation of client libraries,
+    The framework is designed such that the developer only writes the core of the API, the framework takes care of the rest (serialization, deserialization, generation of client libraries,
     routing, multithreading, ...).
 Its learning curve is similar to